Do Candlesticks Pattern Work? Are They Reliable? A Quantitative Backtest Of 23 Candlesticks (Trading Strategy)

 The chart is compounded, starting with 100 000 in 1993.

 Do these 12 candlesticks patterns work on other ETFs (those formations with a profit factor above 1.5)?
-Here is a list of a random sample:
+Here is a list of random samples:

-If you want to have the Amibroker code for all the 23 formations, you can order it for 75 USD via this link (23 candlestick formations Strategy no. 6):
+If you want to have the Amibroker code for all the 23 formations, you can order it for via this link (23 candlestick formations Strategy no. 6):

 When you have paid, please press the link below to access the code (PDF file):